Updating an existing short URL's slug

 import requests

-url = "https://api.short.io/links/LINK_ID"
+url = "https://api.short.io/links/<<link_id>>"

 headers = {

-'accept': "application/json",
+"accept": "application/json",

-'content-type': "application/json",
+"content-type": "application/json",

-'authorization': "<<apiKey>>"
+"Authorization": "<<apiKey>>"

 }

-response = requests.request("POST", url, data=payload, headers=headers)
+response = requests.post(url, json=payload, headers=headers)

 print(response.text)

-const data = {
+const url = 'https://api.short.io/links/<<link_id>>';

 const options = {